 Fair housing is based on the belief that everyone, regardless of race, color, national origin, religion, familial status, disability and sex should have the opportunity to choose where they want to live unfettered by discrimination.
 To make this goal a reality, Congress enacted fair housing legislation.
-The primary federal Fair Housing laws and mandates to which the Housing Authority of the City of Austin complies are: Fair Housing Act of 1968; Fair Housing Amendments Act of 1988; Title VI of the Civil Rights Act of 1964; Section 504 of the Rehabilitation Act of 1973; Americans with Disabilities Act of 1990; Age Discrimination Act of 1975; Executive Order 11063; and the Violence Against Women Reauthorization Act of 2005.
+The primary federal Fair Housing laws and mandates to which the Housing Authority of the City of Austin complies are: Fair Housing Act of 1968; Fair Housing Amendments Act of 1988; Title VI of the Civil Rights Act of 1964; Section 504 of the Rehabilitation Act of 1973; Americans with Disabilities Act of 1990; Age Discrimination Act of 1975; Executive Order 11063; and the Violence Against Women Reauthorization Act of 2013.

-In July 2009, the City of Austin's Neighborhood Housing and Community Development Department published its Fair Housing Analysis.
-This report outlined impediments to fair housing experienced by constituents living in the City of Austin and Travis County, and was a follow-up to the City of Austin's Analysis of Impediments to Fair Housing Choice published in 2000.
+In 2019, the Central Texas Fair Housing Assessment was published.
+This report outlined impediments to fair housing experienced by constituents living in the City of Austin, Travis County, Williamson County, the cities of Round Rock and Pflugerville, and the housing authorities of the City of Austin, Travis County, Georgetown, Round Rock, and Taylor.
 Each year, the City of Austin's Annual Action Plan sets forth the City's recommended strategies to address impediments to Fair Housing, and the Consolidated Annual Performance and Evaluation Report (CAPER) evaluates the implementation of those targeted actions and strategies.

 The Housing Authority of the City of Austin works in close collaboration with the City of Austin's Neighborhood Housing and Community Development Department (COA NHCD) to ensure that ongoing efforts are undertaken to remove impediments to fair housing and fair housing choice.
 As separate housing entities, with similar overarching goals, HACA and COA NHCD continually support one another in the implementation of fair housing initiatives.
 The following table outlines the City of Austin's identified impediments to fair housing, recommended actions to remove those impediments, COA NHCD's efforts to address impediments and HACA's parallel efforts to address impediments.
 Through performance audits by the Quality Control Department, HACA continually examines its programs to ensure compliance with Federal and State fair housing requirements, local ordinances and internal fair housing policies and procedures.
 The agency also assesses the steps that need to be taken to assure fair housing rights and fair housing choice in new and proposed programs.